GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 permissions for the target project

 Individual settings can be ignored by adding the associated command line option (or adding it to the config file).
-Alternatively the -se (--skipEverything) option can be passed so no settings other than storage class and location are copied.
+Alternatively the -se (--skip_everything) option can be passed so no settings other than storage class and location are copied.

 ## Options